warrench/dysart/README.md

 The config script in the top-level directory auto-handles setup for dysart development.
 Usage is as follows:

-* To run setup, navigate to the dysart top-level directory and run `$ . config on`.
-The script searches for a python environment management tool (currently, either conda or virtualenv) and initializes a new environment called `dysenv` (Make sure you don't already have an environment with this name!) and installs all dependencies that can be found on PyPI (Note to virtualenv users: tk will not be supported, and must be provied by your system's pyhton installation).
+* To run setup, navigate to the dysart top-level directory and run `$ dys on`.
+The script searches for a python environment management tool (currently, either conda or virtualenv) and initializes a new environment called `dysenv` (Make sure you don't already have an environment with this name!) and installs all dependencies that can be found on PyPI (Note to virtualenv users: tk will not be supported, and must be provided by your system's python installation).
 It also creates a directory  subtree for the debug database if one is not found.
 After the first usage, this command simply activates the environment and runs the database server.

-* To deactivate the development environment and kill the database server, run `$ . config off`.
+* To deactivate the development environment and kill the database server, run `$ dys off`.
 This feature shouldn't interfere with other mongodb servers running on your machine, but exercise caution.

-* To update requirements, run `$ . config update`.
+* To update requirements, run `$ dys update`.
 This feature is probably not very reliable.
 It might cause code regression, and I wouldn't trust it in a life-or-death situation.

-* To make Labber's python API available to DySART, run `$ . config labber path/to/Labber` in the top-level directory.
-Caution: bad things _could_ happen if you run this from another working directory.
-This feature can also be used to update the location of a Labber installation that has been moved, to switch to a new Labber installation.
+* To make Labber's python API available to DySART, run `$ dys labber path/to/Labber`.
+This feature can also be used to update the location of a Labber installation that has been moved, or to switch to a new Labber installation.

-* To perform a hard reset, run `$ . config clean`.
+* To perform a hard reset, run `$ dys clean`.
 This turns everything off, clears the database and uninstalls the python environment.
 Note that this feature is not strictly safe: if your working directory has similarly named subdirectories to `dysart/`, they might end up getting recursively deleted!
 You will be warned about this if you try to do it, but you're being warned about it here, too.
-You can do a more controlled clean with `$ . config clean env`, `$ . config clean log` or `$ . config clean db`, which wipe the python environment, database log, and whole database, respectively.
+You can do a more controlled clean with `$ . config clean env`, `$ dys clean log` or `$ dys clean db`, which wipe the python environment, database log, and whole database, respectively.

+* To see a list of commands, run `$ dys` or `$ dys help`.

 ### Dummy measurements
 The "dummy lab" in `dysart/measurements` provides a model of some of the